Key Points:

-Mini Golf on the Las Vegas Strip
+Mini Golf On The Strip

 Twilight Zone by Monster Mini Golf at Horseshoe: Standing alone as the only mini golf course on the Strip, Twilight Zone by Monster Mini Golf doesn’t disappoint.
 Illuminated by blacklights, the entire course pops with glowing color, creating a unique visual experience.